epfl-ada/ada-2022-project-teambadass/README.md

 We performed ANOVA testing to determine if there are differences in revenue mean for the movies released in different months.
 We then conducted 12 t-tests, with one month as one group and the rest as the other group.
 We repeated this analysis for the 10 most common genres.

 ### Step 3: Diversity
 We used $ethnicity\ score = \frac{number\ of\ ethnicities}{number\ of\ actors}$ and $female\ score = \frac{number\ of\ females}{number\ of\ actors}$ to measure the effect of diversity on revenue made.
 We used a threshold with $ethnicity\ score = 0.5$ and $female\ score = 0.5$ to create splits of the dataframe and then performed t-tests on the pairwise groups.
 For more insight we extended our analysis by a range of thresholds and calculated the confidence intervals.
-Additionally, we performed paired matching to check if we can conclude causality in the previously analysed relationships.
+Additionally, we performed paired matching to control the effects of confounding variables and estimate causation effects.

 ### Step 4: Cast
 We used One-Hot Encoding of the actors by creating a dummy variable for each actor.
 We created a new variable for each actor, so we had to experiment with different thresholds to avoid excessively large DataFrames.
 The threshold corresponds to how many movies the actor has played.